LiamD88/secure_plus/README.md

 * CSS - This was used to style certain aspects of the site.
 * Python - This is the main language used to create the backend of the website.
 * [Bootstrap](https://getbootstrap.com/) Bootstrap was used to create the structure of the site using its grid system and to make the site responsive on all devices.
 * [Django](https://docs.djangoproject.com/en/3.1/) This is a python framework which allowed me to structure all the views of my site into individual apps for each page.
+I used version 2.2 for this application.
-* [Postgres SQL](https://www.postgresql.org/) The is the database I used for my project and linked with heroku to information of the models used.
+* [Postgres SQL](https://www.postgresql.org/) The is the database I used for my project and linked with heroku to store and access information of the models used.
 * [JQuery](https://jquery.com/) This was used with bootstrap to allow you to place certain elements and functionality on your page.
  * [GitHub](https://github.com/) This allowed me to upload my local repository onto a remote server which was linked to Heroku to build which would push the latest changes to the version which was then built on Heroku.
  * [Heroku](https://www.heroku.com/) This is a site which allows you to deploy this type of application.